Updated: Feb 7

-Make no mistake, KPP is not an easy path and is not for everyone.
+Make no mistake, KPP is not an easy path; however, KPP has programs and progressions for almost everyone.

 Because of the inherent risk, partners must have a deep sense of responsibility for self and each other.
 But what worthwhile path is easy and risk free?

 Enhanced athleticism, absorption, production and redirection of force are just a few of the many advantages Kettlebell Partner Passing has to offer.

 The strength forged from KPP is both conventional and unconventional due to the limitless ways to throw and catch the kettlebell that are impossible to duplicate otherwise.

 Advanced forms of KPP build powerful and agile feet, legs, torso, and arms that are able to root and uproot in a moment's notice to coordinate intricate movements to pass the kettlebell safely and effectively, with grace, power and fluidity.

 The benefit of letting go of and catching the kettlebell builds a freakishly functional type of grip strength.

 The hands, wrists and forearms become unified, powerful and receptive to controlling the acceleration of the kettlebell.

 Catching and releasing the kettlebell sharpens the focused attention needed to snatch the bell out of the air without damage to digits.